日本語 English

 Receiving Third-party Assessments of Process Safety Capability

-By fiscal 2018, the Osaka, Ichihara, and Iwakuni-Ohtake Works had undergone the first assessment, and in fiscal 2021, the Ichihara Works underwent the second assessment.
+By fiscal 2018, the Osaka, Ichihara, and Iwakuni-Ohtake Works had undergone the first assessment, and in fiscal 2023, the Iwakuni-Ohtake Works underwent the second assessment.
 The assessment results showed that our safety infrastructure and safety culture were generally “fair”; however, we are now keen to address the issues identified in the assessment.
-We are particularly focusing on risk assessments related to safety and accident prevention as we believe further precautions are necessary.
-The Head Office is also leading the implementation of measures for issues that should be addressed on a company-wide basis.
+In particular, in response to the suggestion that the "Basic Safety Design Policy" was scattered among various standards and was difficult to understand, the Head Office took the initiative in establishing the "Detailed Rules for Safety Management" as the upper-level rules, and are deploying them to Works.

-Safety capability evaluation in Ichihara Works Safety capability evaluation in Ichihara Works
+Safety capability evaluation at Iwakuni-Ohtake Works Safety capability evaluation at Iwakuni-Ohtake Works

 High-Pressure Gas Handling Accreditation

-In 2021 and 2022, respectively, Mitsui Chemicals Osaka Works and Ichihara Works were certified as a Super Accredited Business Operator (commonly known as "Super Certified Business Site") under the Super Accredited Businesses System* established by the Ministry of Economy, Trade and Industry in recognition of these autonomous advanced security initiatives.
+Mitsui Chemicals Osaka Works in 2021, Ichihara Works in 2022, and Iwakuni-Ohtake Works in February 2024 were certified as Super Accredited Business Operators (commonly known as "Super Certified Business Sites") under the Super Accredited Businesses System* established by the Ministry of Economy, Trade and Industry in recognition of their autonomous advanced security initiatives.
 This system requires businesses to ensure a higher level of safety, taking measures covering adoption of the latest technologies and risk assessment, and employee training, compared with conventional accreditation systems.
 Maintaining these practices to retain accreditation increases the level of voluntary safety management.

 We will continue to work to strengthen and improve the level of voluntary safety management for the entire Group by disseminating know-how across the Group.